nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 8. Refer to [Section 4 - Features](#4-features) for details on the commands you can use for each feature. <br> <br>

+<div style="page-break-after: always;"></div>

+> :information_source: Image below shows you can open home directory of NUSMaze in command prompt or terminal.
 ![img.png](images/howtolaunch.png)

 | Windows |  Mac |